Frequently Asked Questions

 - NVTA, as one of many stakeholders involved in the planning studies, foresaw the utility of applying ICM to reduce congestion.

-- NVTA submitted a funding request through the Smart Scale process for expanding VDOT’s planned initiative to add AI prediction to DSS and implement three additional data-driven applications: a Commuter Parking Information System (CPIS), a Multi-Modal Analytical Planner (MMAP), and Dynamic Incentivization (DI) under the name RM3P.
+- NVTA submitted a funding request through the Smart Scale process for expanding VDOT’s planned initiative to add AI prediction to DSS and implement three additional data-driven applications: a Commuter Parking Information Services (CPIS), a Multi-Modal Analytical Planner (MMAP), and Dynamic Incentivization (DI) under the name RM3P.
+MMAP was put on indefinite hold in Fall 2020.

 During the Smart Scale evaluation, the Office of the Secretary of Transportation took note of the forward-thinking and innovative nature of RM3P and recommended accelerating implementation of the initiative.